trevtech84/trvr-ea/README.md

 }
 ```

-* From within the project folder run the following to initialize the Terraform Environment.
+* From the terminal CD into the project folder and run the following to initialize the Terraform Environment.
      ```
      terraform init
      ```